tfelix/bestia-docs/content/docs/mechanics/skills.md

 title: Skills
 weight: 100
 ---
-# Skills and Attacks
+# Skills

 The bestia master of a player can learn a set of skills.
-Since these skills are bound to the account they are called account skills.
+Since these skills are bound to the account they are called account skills or just skills.
 These skills are freely chosen by the player and determine the job or profession of the master.

-Some of this account skills can be used by every bestia in posession of only by the master itself.
+Some of this account skills can be used by every Bestia in posession others only by the master itself.

 > Don't confuse this skills with the regular attacks a Bestia is learning by item usage or level up.
 These are simply
-> called **attacks**.
+> called (**attacks**)[/docs/mechanics/attacks].

-## Guildines
+## Guidlines

 * The number of total skil ranks inside a tree should **not exeed 70** by much
 * The possible rank counts of a skill should be: **1, 3, 5 and 10**